Coronavirus update 12th April 2021

 · NHS advice urges that the greatest protection against coronavirus is good hand hygiene; please wash your hands with soap and water for at least 20 seconds particularly when you arrive at home/work, after coughing or sneezing, and before preparing food.

 · If coughing or sneezing, please cover your mouth and nose with a tissue or do so into the crook of your elbow (not into your hands); put used tissues in the bin and wash your hands as soon as possible.
-We will endeavour to have tissues and hand sanitiser available in all public areas (subject to availability of supplies).

 · We recommend that we restrict physical contact until the outbreak has passed.
 In particular, those who greet on entry and exit from church will be asked not to shake hands or offer hugs.
 Be creative!